PlayOnLinux/POL-POM-4/README.md

 Few games are compatible with GNU/Linux at the moment and it certainly is a factor preventing the migration to this system.
 PlayOnLinux brings a cost-free, accessible and efficient solution to this problem.

-# What are PlayOnLinux's features?
+# What are PlayOnLinux’s features?

 Here is a non-exhaustive list of the interesting points to know:
-* You don't have to own a Windows license to use PlayOnLinux.
+* You don’t have to own a Windows license to use PlayOnLinux.
 * PlayOnLinux is based on [Wine](https://www.winehq.org/), and so profits from all its features yet it keeps the user from having to deal with its complexity.
 * PlayOnLinux is free software.
 * PlayOnLinux uses [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) and [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).